Connect with others who understand.

 • Headaches

 Sometimes it can be hard to tell the difference between the flu and other types of viral and bacterial infections.
-Flu symptoms typically develop two days after getting infected with the virus.
-People are most contagious in the first three or four days of illness.
-Young children and immunocompromised individuals could be infectious for longer.
+Your doctor can diagnose you with the flu, and over-the-counter flu tests are also available.

 • Pneumonia